tomolt/ocron/README.md

 To the best of the authors knowledge, **ocron** is the *only* cron implementation available that *does not need to wake up every single minute*.
-Instead, **ocron** only either wakes up when it wants to execute a job, or if a user-configurable amount of time has elapsed (usually a whole hour), just to make sure the system time wasn't changed dramatically.
+Instead, **ocron** only either wakes up when it wants to execute a job, or if a user-configurable amount of time has elapsed (usually a whole hour), to make sure the system time wasn't changed much in the mean time.
-This way, **ocron** can reduce overall power consumption on systems that are mostly idle.
+This way, **ocron** can reduce overall power consumption and CPU time spent.

-Also, it looks like **ocron** uses quite a bit less memory than other cron implementations - This *might* make a difference on very low-power (embedded) devices.
+Also, it looks like **ocron** uses less memory than other cron implementations - This *might* make a difference on very low-power (embedded) devices.

 ## Supported syntax